Harlem today is famous for its Baptist churches, home to countless famous sermons and soul-stirring gospel.

-But during the heyday of Jewish Harlem—from about 1870 to 1930 when it was the third largest Jewish settlement in the world—the neighborhood was brimming with synagogues.
+But during the heyday of Jewish Harlem—from about 1870 to 1930, when it was the third largest Jewish settlement in the world—the neighborhood was brimming with synagogues.

 So where are they now?

-And if you know where to look, small architectural details point to their past.
+Look carefully and small architectural details point to their past.

 Medallions with Stars of David decorate the tops of the columns of Mt.
 Olivet as well as the stained glass windows of the Bethel Way of the Cross Church of Christ, a Moorish Revival beauty on W 118th Street.